St. Hilda’s & St. Hugh’s is a school for children. We welcome boys and girls as young as 2 for our early childhood and elementary programs.

 Eucharist takes place for students in grades 4-8 on most Thursdays at 10 a.m.
 It is our worship service and includes a homily from the school’s Chaplain, readings from the Gospel, prayers, and hymns.
 All students, regardless of faith tradition, attend and participate respectfully.
 Participation in the consumption of bread and wine is optional; the Episcopal faith welcomes all at the altar, regardless of faith tradition or baptism.

-The entire St. Hilda’s & St. Hugh’s community will gather at the New York Athletic Club, Travers Island, for outdoor food, fun, and games.
-Bus transportation is available, and all children must be accompanied by an adult.
-The event is the culminating event for the Special Visitors Day celebrations, which are held in October.
-Please contact Michele Haberland in the Development office with questions.
+In October, the entire St. Hilda’s & St. Hugh’s community gathers at the New York Athletic Club, Travers Island, for outdoor food, face-painting, crafts, a magic show, bouncy houses, sports, and games.
+Relatives and other guests are welcome, and all children must be accompanied by an adult.
+The event follows Special Visitors Day and is the culminating event for Family Weekend.
+Please contact Michele Haberland or Lucia Cardone in the Development office with questions.

 The Thanksgiving Food Chain takes place the Wednesday before Thanksgiving.
 Students in nursery through grade 8, teachers, and parents first gather in the chapel for a short service and blessing of food donations.
 Students then form a human chain by grade, starting with the youngest (nursery) closest to the altar and ending with the eighth graders in the kitchen at the Broadway Presbyterian Church, our neighbor on the corner of Broadway and 114th.
 Our donations allow the church to produce nutritious and delicious food for the patrons that rely on their stewardship.
 Our donations also stock the shelves of the Food Pantry, where hungry New Yorkers can “shop.”